pip-services/pip-services-docs/content/en/node/expressions/io/iscanner.md

 ### Description

-TODO: add description
+The IScanner interface defines a scanner that can read and unread characters and count lines.

 ### Instance methods

 #### column
-Gets the column in the current line
+Gets the column in the current line.

 > column(): number

-- **returns**: number - The column in the current line in the stream.
+- **returns**: number - Column in the current line in the stream.

 #### line
 Gets the current line number

 > line(): number

-- **returns**: number - The current line number in the stream
+- **returns**: number - Current line number in the stream

 #### peek